This is the largest city unconnected to any other by road.

 Recommended Lodges for Short Tours from Puerto Maldonado, Peru

-The lodges we recommend for a short Amazon Rainforest experience are the community-owned Posada Amazonas Lodge and the Sandoval Lake Lodge.
+Lodges we recommend for a short Amazon tour are the community-owned Posada Amazonas Lodge and the Refugio Amazonas Lodge.

-From Posada Amazonas, enjoy lake tours to find giant river otters and hoatzins, visit a canopy tower to spot toucans and parrots, cultural activities, and different add-on activities, such as kayaking, canopy climbing and jungle mountain biking.
+From Posada Amazonas, enjoy lake tours to find giant river otters and hoatzins.
+You will visit a canopy tower to spot toucans and parrots.
+There are also cultural activities for a balance of nature and Amazon culture.